George I of Great Britain: Early life

 George was born on 28 May 1660 in the city of Hanover in the Duchy of Brunswick-Lüneburg in the Holy Roman Empire.
 (Note: The story that George I died in the same room as that in which he was born at Osnabrück (in, for example, Le Grand Dictionnaire Historique of 1759) is contradicted by the Electress Sophia in her Memoiren der Herzogin Sophie nachmals Kurfürstin von Hannover (ed.
 A. Köcher, Leipzig, 1879, pp. 1 and 68) who says that her two eldest sons were born at Hanover, and by four notifications from Hanover to the court at Wolfenbüttel preserved in the Wolfenbüttel state archives.)
 He was the eldest son of Ernest Augustus, Duke of Brunswick-Lüneburg, and his wife, Sophia of the Palatinate.
-Sophia was the granddaughter of King James I of England, through her mother, Elizabeth Stuart, Queen of Bohemia.
+Sophia was the granddaughter of King James VI and I, through her mother, Elizabeth Stuart, Queen of Bohemia.

 For the first year of his life George was the only heir to the German territories of his father and three childless uncles.
 George's brother, Frederick Augustus, was born in 1661, and the two boys (known respectively by the family as "Görgen" and "Gustchen") were brought up together.
 In 1662 the family moved to Osnabrück when Ernest Augustus was appointed ruler of the Prince-Bishopric of Osnabrück, while his older brother George William ruled in Hanover.
 They lived at Iburg Castle outside the city until 1673 when they moved to the newly completed Schloss Osnabrück.
 The parents were absent for almost a year (1664–1665) during a long convalescent holiday in Italy but Sophia corresponded regularly with her sons' governess and took a great interest in their upbringing, even more so upon her return.
 Sophia and Ernest Augustus had another four sons and a daughter.
-In her letters Sophia describes George as a responsible, conscientious child who set an example to his younger brothers and sisters.
+In her letters, Sophia describes George as a responsible, conscientious child who set an example to his younger brothers and sisters.